C class Melbourne tram: Criticisms

 The Citadis trams have been criticised by the Australian Rail Tram & Bus Industry Union (RTBU), who claim they have operational problems, including injuries to the drivers relating to design.
 There were concerns raised in 2011 regarding the rear-vision cameras fitted to the trams.
 Despite Yarra Trams replacing the cameras a number of times, there were visibility problems at night and in high glare situations.
 These had been solved by July 2012.

 The trams have also been described by the RTBU as "cheap as chips", following allegations that swaying and lateral forces at "speeds above 25 km/h" were causing driver injuries.
 Yarra Trams responded by stating that they were offering drivers lumbar support, and that track renewal had improved ride quality, reducing sway, while the driver's controls had been changed to avoid wrist injuries.

-Tram number 3011 has derailed three times, most recently on Sunday 6 October 2019.
+Tram number 3011 has derailed four times, most recently on Sunday 7 May 2023.
 Each derailment occurred after a collision with a car.
 The RTBU has again said the model should be removed from service.

 Operation

-C-class trams operate on the following routes:
+C class trams operate on the following routes: